wbsg-uni-mannheim/PyDI/PyDI/README.md

     -   Large language models
 -   Evaluation of information extraction results

 **[Entity Matching](#)**: Entity matching methods identify records in different datasets that describe the same real-world entity.
 PyDI offers a range of entity matching methods, starting from simple attribute similarity-based rules over machine-learned rules, to Pre-trained Language Models (PLMs) and Large Language Models (LLMs).
 Entity matching methods rely on blocking in order to reduce the number of record comparisons.
-PyDI provides the following pre-implemented blocking and entity matching methods:
+PyDI provides the following blocking and entity matching methods:

 -	Blocking Methods
 	-   Key-based blocking
 	-   Sorted-neighbourhood blocking
 	-   Token-based blocking
 	-   Embedding-based blocking
 - 	Entity Matching
 	-   Rule-based entity matching (manual or machine learning-based)
 	-   PLM-based entity matching
 	-   LLM-based entity matching
 -   Evaluation of entity matching and blocking results
--   Reports about the matching process
+-   Debug reports about the matching process

 **[Data Fusion](#)**: Data fusion combines data from multiple sources into a single, consolidated dataset.
 Different sources may provide conflicting data values.
 PyDI allows you to resolve such data conflicts (decide which value to include in the final dataset) by applying different conflict resolution functions.
 PyDI's fusion module offers the following:

 -   13 value-based conflict resolution functions for strings, numbers, and sets
 -   4 metadata-based conflict resolution functions.
 -   Evaluation of data fusion results against ground truth
--   Reports about the fusion process
+-   Debug reports about the fusion process

 **[IO](#)**: PyDI provides methods for reading standard data formats such as JSON, XML, and CSV into pandas DataFrames.
 All read methods can optionally add unique identifiers and provenance metadata to the DataFrames.